-The University of Leicester, University of Nottingham and National Institute for Health Research (NIHR) Nottingham and Leicester Biomedical Research Centres (BRCs) led the largest ever study of people with moderate to severe asthma, to see if they could identify genetic factors which might cause asthma.
+The University of Leicester, University of Nottingham and National Institute for Health and Care Research (NIHR) Nottingham and Leicester Biomedical Research Centres (BRCs) led the largest ever study of people with moderate to severe asthma, to see if they could identify genetic factors which might cause asthma.
 The study identified certain genetic variants in the patients which may be associated with developing asthma.
 This finding, published in 2018, means that new, better treatments could be developed which target these particular genes.

 One major research breakthrough in asthma treatment looked at one severe form of asthma known as eosiniphillic asthma.
 This doesn’t respond to the usual methods of inhaler treatments, and is often treated with steroids.

 However, research from a series of studies funded by Glaxo Smith Kline and recruited by the NIHR, found that the drug Mepolizumab reduced the number of asthma attacks, improved the lung function and quality of life for patients in the study.
 This was a significant finding and marked the first entirely new treatment in asthma for 20 years.